STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

      * In asynchronous programming, it is very common for one asynchronous operation, on completion, to invoke a second operation and pass data to it.
 The current C++ standard does not allow one to register a continuation to a future.
-With ``then`` instead of waiting for the result, a continuation is "attached" to the asynchronous operation, which is invoked when the result is ready.
+With ``then``, instead of waiting for the result, a continuation is "attached" to the asynchronous operation, which is invoked when the result is ready.
 Continuations registered using then function will help to avoid blocking waits or wasting threads on polling,